How Much House Can I Afford?

 Existing Debt

 Car payments, student loans, and credit card minimums reduce your borrowing power.
 A $500/month car payment reduces the home you can afford by roughly $70,000-80,000.
+Use the debt payoff calculator to eliminate high-interest debt before applying for a mortgage.

 Credit Score